Generative Diffusion Model Driven Massive Random Access in Massive MIMO Systems: Numerical Results

+In Tab. \ref{rl_tab_latency_vs_lp}, we present the average computation latency for one single realization of \textbf{Our Iter SDE CE \& DD} algorithm, both with and without LMMSE initialization, across various pilot lengths.
+Simulations were performed using an NVIDIA GeForce GTX 4090 GPU and an AMD EPYC 7J13 CPU.
+As the pilot length $L_p$ increases, the computational latency of the method with LMMSE initialization gradually decreases, whereas the latency without LMMSE initialization remains relatively constant.
+This occurs because a longer pilot results in more accurate initial channel estimation, which corresponds to a smaller diffusion noise-level in the iteration process, resulting in fewer required iteration steps.
+Similarly, Tab. \ref{rl_tab_latency_vs_snr} illustrates the differences in computational latency across various SNRs when LMMSE initialization is applied or not.
+Notably, our approach requires only 29\%-53\% of the original scheme's complexity, underscoring the effectiveness of the LMMSE initialization strategy.

-Fig.~\ref{fig_jcedd_5} compares the computational latency of various methods for processing a batch size of 64 in CE and DD tasks, utilizing a NVIDIA GeForce GTX 4090 GPU and an AMD EPYC 7J13 CPU.
+Fig.~\ref{fig_jcedd_5} compares the computational latency of various methods for processing a batch size of 64 in CE and DD tasks.
 Due to its asynchronous update mechanism and LMMSE initialization, \textbf{Our Iter SDE CE \& DD} algorithm demonstrates significantly lower computational latency compared to \textbf{Iter Langevin CE \& DD} algorithm.
 Furthermore, the latency of \textbf{Our Iter SDE CE \& DD} is comparable to that of \textbf{Iter LMMSE-CE \& OAMP-DD}, while the previous simulations have shown it outperforming \textbf{Iter LMMSE-CE \& OAMP-DD} in both CE and DD.
-Although the latency of iterative CE and DD algorithms is higher than that of two-stage algorithms, such as \textbf{Pilot LS-CE \& ZF-DD} and \textbf{Pilot LS-CE \& OAMP-DD}, existing researches indicate that diffusion-based algorithms can reduce the number of steps from thousands to tens, or even to as few as 1 to 2 steps, through acceleration methods such as higher-order Langevin algorithms \cite{nicolas-24tsp} and consistency models \cite{song-23icml}.
+Although the latency of iterative CE and DD algorithms is higher than that of two-stage algorithms, such as \textbf{Pilot LS-CE \& ZF-DD} and \textbf{Pilot LS-CE \& OAMP-DD}, existing researches indicate that diffusion-based algorithms can reduce the number of steps from thousands to tens, or even to as few as 1 to 2 steps, through acceleration methods such as higher-order algorithms \cite{dpmv3_23nips} and consistency models \cite{song-23icml}.
 Therefore, accelerating diffusion algorithms still holds significant potential for addressing CE and DD problems.